Debre Markos: 21st century

 In the national elections of 15 May 2005 the constituency of Debre Markos had 44 polling stations and 38,606 registered voters of whom 84% cast their votes.
 Coalition for Unity and Democracy dominated with 19,620 votes represented by candidate Ato Dereje Atinafu Dagachew.
 Far behind was the unpopular ruling EPRDF regime with 7,626 votes represented by candidate Ato Webishet Lengerih Mebirate.
 The United Ethiopian Democratic Forces party received 449 votes and two independent candidates 362 and 285 votes.
 The remaining 4,201 votes are not explained.
 After the national elections there were student demonstrations in Debre Markos and other towns in early June 2005.
 Human Rights Watch obtained reports of mass arrests of students by police.

 Geography

 Debre Markos is located 300 km north-west of Addis Ababa along the Addis Ababa-Gondar road at an elevation of over 2400 meters.
+Debre Markos has an area of 73.5 square kilometers (28.38 square miles).

 Climate

 Debre Markos has a temperate and warm climate typical of the elevated portions of Ethiopia.
 The climate is classified subtropical highland (Köppen: Cwb), despite the proximity to the Equator.
 The minimum and maximum temperatures average between 14 and 20 °C. The mean annual air temperature is 17.3 °C. March and April are the warmest months with average temperature of 19.8.1 °C. July and August are the coldest months with average temperatures of 15.7 °C. The average annual temperature is 17.5 °C.

 The average rain fall is considerably irregular going from 15 mm in January to 433 mm in July, being therefore still the main differentiator of the seasons of the year.